6mile/fake-tokens/README.md

 ![fake-tokens](images/fake-tokens-banner-smaller.png)

+Have you ever needed fake GitHub, NPM, GitLab or AWS credentials for testing?
+I did, but when I went looking for a library to use, I couldn't find any, so I wrote my own.

-Javascript CLI that generates fake access tokens for testing and development purposes.
-Currently supports GitHub, GitLab and AWS tokens.
+fake-tokens is a Javascript library and CLI that generates fake access tokens for testing and development purposes.  fake-tokens currently supports GitHub, NPM, GitLab and AWS tokens.
+These tokens are intended for use in unit tests, development environments, and other scenarios where you need placeholder authentication data.
+You can import the library and use it in your project, or you can run it as a CLI tool.

-A Node.js script that generates fake authentication tokens for testing and development purposes.
+I've published this as an NPM package which you can find at [https://www.npmjs.com/package/fake-tokens](https://www.npmjs.com/package/fake-tokens)

 ## Overview